-A school-building and maintenance project tackling the urgent need for more schools in the Anosy Region.
+Our school-building and maintenance project tackling the urgent need for more schools in the Anosy Region.

-Project Sekoly is SEED Madagascar's school construction project that aims to provide safe, suitable and comfortable school infrastructure to communities in need.
-Sekoly provides new schools to communities where children previously had to walk many miles to school, adds additional buildings to schools which are vastly oversubscribed, and refurbishes schools which have fallen into disrepair.
-Alongside school buildings, SEED Madagascar also builds latrines, wells and rainwater harvesting systems at schools to help improve student health and increase the likelihood that girls in particular will attend school.
+Project Sekoly is our school construction project that aims to provide safe, suitable and comfortable school infrastructure to communities in need.
+We provide new schools to communities in need, add additional buildings to schools which are vastly oversubscribed, and refurbishes schools which have fallen into disrepair.
+We also build latrines, wells and rainwater harvesting systems at schools to help improve student health and increase the likelihood that girls will attend school.
 We will continue to address school infrastructure needs for as long as there is funding available and a demand for improvements.

 Almost all of the initial requests for our construction work originates from the communities themselves (the remainder come via educational authorities).
 Community members are not only central to the construction, supported by our construction team but are involved in all stages to ensure the suitability and sustainability of the school.
 Once construction is complete, we support the community to take on responsibility for the maintenance of the building.

 In the Anosy region, 51.5% of 6-10 year olds having never attended school.
 This compares starkly to an already high national average of 20.3%UNICEF, 2018